Some Frequently Asked Questions about us and our work that you may want to ask.

-In terms of non-financial support, we provide guidance, support and help to the grassroots NGOs toward sustainable development.
-For example: Our accounts visits prove highly useful to the NGOs as our team also assists them in how they should maintain their accounts and help streamline their processes.
-We also provide communications support by helping them build a brand for themselves, apart from creating communication material for their brochures and websites.
+In terms of non-financial support, we provide guidance, support and help to the grassroots NGOs toward a sustainable development.
+For example: Our accounts team visits prove highly useful to the NGOs as we also assists them in how they should maintain their accounts and help streamline their processes.
+Apart from creating communication material for their brochures and websites, we also provide communications support by helping them build a brand for themselves.
 We also connect programmes doing similar work so that they can learn from each other’s common practices that may mutually benefit both.

-Why should we give money through Concern India Foundation instead of donating directly to a grassroots NGO?
+Why should we give money through Concern India Foundation instead of donating directly to a grassroot NGO?

 Can you elaborate on the identification, monitoring and evaluations that you conduct?

 The identification, monitoring and evaluation consist of the following: